NexumBit

 How it's used

-Create order → get matched → fund your DLC → wait for confirmations (3 BTC, 10 FB, 6 LTC, 6 BEL, 6 DGB, 6 GRS) → claim when ready.
-Or unmatch before funding; or refund after timeout if things stall.
+Post on Bridge (auto-match) or Match on Activity → fund your send leg (holder first; hybrid may need HTLC hash) → wait for confirmations (3 BTC, 10 FB, 6 LTC, 6 BEL, 6 DGB, 6 GRS) → claim when ready.
+Unmatch before funding; refund after timeout if things stall.

 Possibilities